 Rule 6.5 Co-Payment Reimbursement

-When incorrect co-payments amounts are assessed, the amount must be reimbursed to the parent or child care provider.
+If an incorrect co-payment amount is assessed, the amount will be reimbursed to the parent or child care provider.

-Higher Rate

-If a parent's fee was assessed at a rate higher than the correct fee and the parent has made payment to the provider, the parent must be reimbursed by the provider for the difference for each month paid.
-The correct fee shall be noted on the certificate and a notice of the

-change forwarded to the provider and the parent.
+If a parent's fee is incorrectly assessed at a rate higher than the correct fee and the parent has made payment to the provider, the parent will be reimbursed by the provider for the difference for each month paid.
+The correct fee shall be noted on the certificate and a notice of the change forwarded to the provider and the parent.

-Lower Rate

-If a parent's fee was assessed at a rate lower than the correct fee, the parent must be responsible for reimbursing the provider for the difference between the corrected co- payment amount and the incorrect co-payment amount that was paid.
+If a parent's fee is incorrectly assessed at a rate lower than the correct fee, the parent must be responsible for reimbursing the provider for the difference between the corrected co- payment amount and the incorrect co-payment amount that was paid.

 Source: 45 CFR 98.45(k); Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4